 Interested organisations should fill in the following application form and send it to EMA together with any supporting information.
 The Agency welcomes applications at any time and will send an acknowledgment of receipt after receiving the application:

-- Application/re-evaluation form for the involvement of healthcare professionals' organisations in the activities of the European Medicines Agency
+- Application form for the involvement of healthcare professionals' organisations in the activities of the European Medicines Agency

 EMA will inform all organisations of the outcome of the evaluation of their application.
 EMA publishes information on eligible organisations on Eligible healthcare professionals' organisations.

-Eligibility is re-assessed annualy.
+Eligibility is re-assessed annually.
 For more information, see;